 - Drop Sheet

 1. Prepare The Workspace

-If you plan on removing paint from a vertical surface like a wall, ensure to put a drop sheet on the floor around the wall.
-This prevents the paint particles after being removed from dropping on and staining the floor.
+If you are removing paint from a vertical surface, put a drop sheet on the floor around the wall.
+This prevents the spills from dropping on the floor.

 2. Scrape The Paint Off